-How we started our janitorial cleaning service was just one of the many ways that you can begin any business.
+How I started my janitorial cleaning service was just one of the many ways that you can begin any business.
 I will share with you the two reasons why I chose this avenue and no other.

 Let me first explain when I started my janitorial cleaning service.
 I was 20 years old.
-It was long before I was married.
-And long before I even thought about having children.
+It was long before marriage and children.

 I had a desire to have something for myself.
 Something to call my own and have ownership of my future.
 Cleaning was the “one thing” that I loved to do.
 Some people like baking, some like gardening.
 I simply liked cleaning.
 I just didn’t know how to clean on a professional level.
 Since I didn’t know, and I had no money to invest in a class, I had to think outside of the box.

-The strategy we used to get a good start with my cleaning service.
+The strategy I used to get a good start with my cleaning service.